One Six Right: Blu-ray anniversary edition

 To commemorate the film's 10th anniversary, One Six Right was digitally remastered in 1080p HD from the original high definition footage.
 The Anniversary Edition Blu-ray includes all special features from the original DVD release, all content from "One Six Left" (the companion DVD), plus 10-minutes of new footage.
 It became available in 2015.

 Political activism

 On September 22, 2006, One Six Right was exhibited to the United States Congress on Capitol Hill in Washington, D.C.
 This special screening was organized and sponsored by the Aircraft Owners and Pilots Association (AOPA), the General Aviation Manufacturers Association (GAMA), the National Air Transportation Association (NATA) and the National Business Aviation Association (NBAA).

 In the Spring of 2005, AOPA sent a complimentary copy of One Six Right to every member of Congress who was a private pilot.
 Additionally, AOPA sent over 1,400 DVDs of One Six Right to all their airport support network volunteers in hopes of inspiring local community discussions on the importance of general aviation.

 On November 15, 2005, AOPA President Phil Boyer awarded Brian J. Terwilliger with AOPA's Special Citation for Excellence for promoting General Aviation through the art of filmmaking.

-One Six Right has also been incorporated into the curriculum of many educational programs and is frequently used to educate students on the workings and importance of the General Aviation industry as the foundation to all aviation commerce worldwide.